aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/track-changes-in-a-document/_index.md

 ﻿---
-title: Track Changes in a Document – Aspose.Words for .NET
+title: Track Changes in a Document in C#
 articleTitle: Track Changes in a Document
 linktitle: Track Changes in a Document
 description: "Track changes to content and formatting made by you or others.
 Access individual revisions in a document and apply various properties to them using .NET."